Extend the life of your home and contents

-- In both your kitchen and bathroom, look for damp spots below pipes as an indication there may be a leak.
-A gradual leak can cause wooden joists to rot.
+- In both your kitchen and bathroom, look for damp spots below pipes as there may be a leak.
+A gradual leak can cause wood to rot.

-- Worn washers can cause dripping taps and enable the slow release of water over many weeks, which can be especially costly if you have a water meter.
-Washers are reasonably easy to replace and will avoid costly bills.
+- Worn washers can cause dripping taps and enable the slow release of water over many weeks.
+This can be especially expensive if you have a water meter.
+Washers are reasonably easy and cheap to replace.

-- Check pipework for fixed appliances such as washing machines and radiators for signs of bulging or cracking.
+- Check pipes on fixed appliances such as washing machines and radiators for signs of bulging or cracking.

-- In the event of a water leak, it’s essential to turn your water off as quickly as possible.
-Knowing where your stop valve is located will save vital time and help to prevent further damage.
+- In the event of a water leak, you need to turn your water off as quickly as possible.
+Knowing where your stop valve is will save vital time and help to prevent further damage to your home.

 - Areas of carpet which are used more frequently will wear thinner.
 Moving furniture around can help avoid thin patches and help carpets to wear more evenly.